 Relaxation techniques can reduce stress symptoms and help one lead a better quality of life.
 Relaxation techniques can help in many ways like slowing heart rate, lowering blood pressure, slowing down the breathing rate, improving digestion, reducing the activity of stress hormones, reducing muscle tension, improving concentration, sound sleep and so many benefits.

 The last few centuries have seen a change in the way of life, change in the social system and other systems.
-This has brought about a dispersion of human energies and dispersion of ideas at all levels.
+This has brought about the dispersion of human energies and dispersion of ideas at all levels.
 This has resulted in the loss of harmony in the body and the mind causing accumulation of tensions.
 These tensions amass in different layers of human personality.
 They accumulate in the muscular, emotional and mental systems.

 Relaxation Techniques For Stress